Methodology

 - Sentiment label — positive, negative, or neutral, reflecting the tone of the source content and the likely directional implication for the named ticker.
 This is a tone label, not a price forecast.

-- Plain-English summary — a short rewrite of the headline plus a paragraph explaining what happened, why it matters, and what specific numbers, parties, or terms appear in the underlying filing or report.
+- Plain-English summary — a short rewrite of the headline plus a paragraph explaining what happened, why it matters, and which specific numbers, parties, or terms appear in the underlying filing or report.

 Where the data comes from